react-native-tvos/NativewindMultiplatform/README.md

 > **_NOTE:_**
 > Setting the environment variable `EXPO_TV=1` enables the `@react-native-tvos/config-tv` plugin to modify the project for TV.
 > This can also be done by setting the parameter `isTV` to true in the `app.json`.

 - TV builds:

 ## 📝 Notes

 The UI is derived from the [NativeWind example app](https://github.com/nativewind/nativewind/tree/main/examples/expo-router) plus [this Tailwind CSS example](https://tailwindcomponents.com/component/premium-banner-around-button).
 It includes [custom CSS transforms](./global.css).

-In `tvdemo.tsx`:
+### Theming

+[`Theme.ts`](./constants/Theme.ts) contains dark and light versions of the custom colors used in the app, as well as custom scale factors for scaling buttons when they are focused, hovered, or active.
+The colors are the same as those used in the default template used when creating new Expo Router apps. [`useTheme.ts`](./hooks/useTheme.ts) exports a hook that returns the current theme.

+The [root layout](./app/_layout.tsx) sets the theme as the style in the root view.

+The [themed components](./components) demonstrate how to use Nativewind class names and the custom colors to provide consistent text, button, and link appearance.
+These are used both in the [home screen](<./app/(tabs)/index.tsx>) and the [tab layout for web](./layouts/TabLayout.tsx).

+### Tab layout

+The app provides a [native tab layout](./layouts/TabLayout.tsx) using `react-native-bottom-tabs`.

+For web and Android TV, the [web tab layout](./layouts/TabLayout.web.tsx) uses the [custom tab layout](https://docs.expo.dev/router/advanced/custom-tabs/) feature of Expo Router.

+### Focus, hover, and active styles

+These are shown in the [focus/hover/active demo screen](<./app/(tabs)/tvdemo.tsx>).

 - The buttons are styled with `focus:bg-blue-300` and `active:bg-green-600`.
 On TV, the `focus` prefix causes the style to be applied to controls when `onFocus()` is invoked, and the style is removed when `onBlur()` is invoked.
 On both TV and mobile, the `active` prefix applies the style when `onPressIn()` is invoked, and removes it when `onPressOut()` is invoked.
 - The buttons are also styled with `hover:bg-blue-300`, to apply that style when the mouse hovers over the button in the web version of the app.
 - Finally, `transition duration-500` is applied so that the focus, blur, and hover transitions happen smoothly with an animation.

 ## Learn more